Use space to open navigation items

 • You may be able to obtain a Primary Service Authorisation (PSA), which will allow you to sell alcohol without meals in your restaurant.
 It can be part of your licence application for a new restaurant, or as an additional trading authorisation for an existing restaurant.

-• An application fee applies to the PSA, and a community impact statement (CIS) is also required.
+• An application fee applies to the PSA and a Statement of Risks and Potential Effects (SoRPE) is also required.

 Interim restaurant authorisations

-An interim restaurant authorisation allows you to begin serving liquor as soon as you have lodged a liquor licence application.
+An interim restaurant authorisation allows you to begin serving liquor as soon as you have lodged an on-premises (restaurant) licence application.

 To be eligible, you must: